 Mock Trial is open to students of all majors.

 There are numerous advantages to being involved in Mock Trial.
 The experience exposes students to trial proceedings and the American legal system.
 Mock Trial is also a great way to determine if you are interested in attending law school and becoming a trial attorney, which many MTSU Mock Trial students have done.
 Mock Trial also helps students practice analytical thinking and hones their abilities to speak and perform in public.
 It also teaches the importance of preparation, professionalism, ethical behavior, and teamwork.

 How Do I Sign Up?

-Each fall, MTSU offers the class PS 2100: Legal Courtroom Procedure for on hour of credit (The class may be taken up to four times for credit).
-All students who are enrolled in this class, which requires no prerequisites, are placed on a team and are given a role in which they can participate.
+Contact Dr. Jennifer Woodward at firstname.lastname@example.org or visit our website (https://mtsumocktrial.weebly.com/) for more information.
+Students may also receive course credit for participating in mock trial by enrolling in PS 2100: Legal Courtroom Procedurefor one hour of credit (The class may be taken up to four times for a total of 4 credit hours).
+Students who are enrolled in this class, which requires no prerequisites, are placed on a team and are given a role in which they can participate.
 PS 2100 meets every Thursday night from 6:00 p.m. to 9:00 p.m.

 Political Science Department

 MTSU Box 29

 Murfreesboro, TN 37132

 For Student Handbooks, the Virtual Mentoring Program, and Scholarships/Awards click on STUDENT RESOURCES in the navigation